Pence says he didn’t leave office with classified material

 The disclosure — which would typically be unremarkable for a former vice president — is notable given that FBI agents took 11 sets of classified records from his former boss’s estate on Aug.
 8 while investigating potential violations of three different federal laws.
 Trump has claimed that the documents seized by agents were “all declassified” and argued that he would have turned them over if the Justice Department had asked.

+Pence said he has “great respect” for Cheney’s father, former Vice President Dick Cheney, who served two terms under President George W. Bush.

+“And I appreciate the conservative stance Congresswoman Cheney has taken over the years,” Pence continued.
+“But I’ve been disappointed in the partisan taint of the Jan.
+6 committee from early on.”

-But although Pence said he and his team complied with rules requiring the submission of classified material to the National Archives, the former vice president raised the possibility that the investigation was politically motivated and called on Attorney General Merrick Garland to disclose more details on what led authorities to conduct the search.
+Speaking further about the search of Mar-a-Lago, the former vice president raised the possibility, as he has previously, that the investigation was politically motivated and called on Attorney General Merrick Garland to disclose more details on what led authorities to conduct the search.

-“The concern that millions of Americans felt is only going to be resolved with daylight,” he added.
+“The concern that millions of Americans felt is only going to be resolved with daylight,” Pence said Friday.
 “I know that’s not customary in an investigation.
 But this is unprecedented action by the Justice Department, and I think it merits an unprecedented transparency.”

-His comments come just days after he urged his fellow Republicans to stop lashing out at rank-and-file members of the FBI over the search of Mar-a-Lago.
-Speaking at a political breakfast in New Hampshire on Wednesday, he sought to tamp down on some of the increasing threats against the FBI by ardent Trump supporters who are angry that Trump’s home was searched.
+Days ago, while speaking at a political breakfast in New Hampshire, Pence urged his fellow Republicans to stop lashing out at rank-and-file members of the FBI over the search of Mar-a-Lago.
+At the Wednesday event, he sought to tamp down on some of the increasing threats against the FBI by ardent Trump supporters who are angry that Trump’s home was searched.

 “The Republican Party is the party of law and order,” Pence said Wednesday.
 “Our party stands with the men and women who stand on the thin blue line at the federal and state and local level, and these attacks on the FBI must stop.”